Save to Local

 - Enter the filename and click "Save"

 Due to browser security specifications, you must select a folder when saving for the first time after each login (or browser restart).
-This is an important security measure to prevent websites from accessing files on your computer without permission.
+This is an important security measure to prevent websites from accessing files on your device without permission.
 Once you select a folder, you won't need to select it again during the same session.

 The behavior varies depending on your device and browser.
 See "Save Instructions by OS/Browser" below for details.